whatwatt-ch/whatwatt-go-documentation/docs/30-mqtt/index.md

 - Response content type: `application/json`
 - Full details and field reference: see MQTT Client page.

-See: `30-mqtt/mqtt-client.md` for complete configuration reference and examples.
+See: [MQTT Client](mqtt-client.md) for complete configuration reference and examples.

 --8<-- "../_partials/auth-note.md"

 ## Payload Templates

 - Templates define the payload content published to MQTT using predefined variables.
-- See: `30-mqtt/template.md` for the full variable list and examples.
+- See: [MQTT Template](template.md) for the full variable list and examples.

 ## Report Interval